Online Community Engagement Software

 Proposed location in Kurnell

-Ausgrid’s proposed BESS will be located at 171-189 Captain Cook Drive, Kurnell.
+Ausgrid’s proposed energy storage will be located at 171-189 Captain Cook Drive, Kurnell.
 If approved, the project will be built and operated by a third party.

 • Enabling more renewable energy